0xBeppo/pymap/README.md

 Python enhancer for nmap

 positional arguments:
-  IP                    an integer for the accumulator
+  IP                    The IP of the target machine / network

 optional arguments:
   -h, --help            show this help message and exit